Frequently Asked Questions

 For all the Home-Link partners, along with your application form you will need to provide the following:

-• Proof of identity for all household members (e.g. passports, birth certificates)
+• Proof of identity for all household members (e.g. in-date passports, birth certificates)

 • Proof of current address (e.g. recent utility bill)